 That the Parkland shooting – along with so many other mass shootings – was politicized at all is the deeper problem.
 Once the left, through these unwitting and unthinking survivors, made the event only about gun control, the opportunity to have a rational discussion about preventing such incidents was lost.

 As for Louis C.K., he used the medium of humor to remind society of its superficial nature and its blind acceptance of the ridiculous.
-Whether that makes him a talented comedian or a despicable human being is a matter for each individual to decide.We value your comments!
-Please weigh in on our comment section below.
+Whether that makes him a talented comedian or a despicable human being is a matter for each individual to decide.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com